 Inspect the jewelry that she or he wears to get a sense of your beloved's ring personality.
-Decide if you want the ring to incorporate an element of cultural significance or to have a certain sensibility (to look Asian or antique, for instance) to help narrow your quest.
-Also be sure to scope out rings people are wearing at work or as you go about your daily life; when you see one you like, ask who designed it or where it was purchased.
+Decide if you want the ring to incorporate an element of cultural significance or to have a certain sensibility (to look modern or art deco, for instance) to help narrow your search.
+Also be sure to scope out rings people are wearing at work or as you go about your daily life.
+When you see one you like, ask who designed it or where it was purchased.

-Next, prowl jewelry stores and galleries to really home in on what you like -- or hate, which can be an easier place to start.
-Take notes and make sketches of elements that catch your eye -- an "invisible" tension setting, different shades of gold, or multicolored gems -- and research designers whose work you admire.
+Next, prowl jewelry stores and galleries to really hone in on what you like—or hate, which can be an easier place to start.
+Take notes and make sketches of elements that catch your eye (an "invisible" tension setting, different shades of gold or multicolored gems), and research designers whose work you admire.

 If you want to create something totally original, the toughest part is pinpointing what you want the ring to "say."
 It can be tough for a non-artist to translate emotions into a nonliteral, concrete form.
-Work with what you know: Try writing a paragraph -- or a list of adjectives -- that describes how your mate makes you feel or traits she or he has that inspire you.
-If words elude you, look for graphic imagery that does the job: a Mondrian painting, a soft romantic coverlet, earthy waves, or stars.
-Reference the list or image when browsing.
+Work with what you know: Try writing a paragraph—or a list of adjectives—that describes how your mate makes you feel, or traits she or he has that inspire you.
+If words elude you, look for graphic imagery that does the job: a Mondrian painting, a soft romantic coverlet, earthy waves or stars.
+Reference the list or images when browsing.

 Keep the Wedding Band in Mind